From Pathways to Channels: Art, Culture, and Commodification

 The Age of Packaging

 No single material defines our era.
-Stone and iron are used massively, on a scale never before imagined; the same goes for sand, the rest of the metals, leathers, wood, and so on.
+Stone and iron are still used in massive quantities, on a scale never before imagined; the same goes for sand, all the other metals, leathers, wood, and so on.
 And we have added, as a novelty, plastic and all the derivatives of petroleum.
-This last has led some to think of ours as the “age of … Read more →
+The last of these has led some to think of ours … Read more →

 The Perennial Tradition Does Not Exist